cabcookie/sns-cost-allocation/README.md

 ## Preparation

-You need to manually create secrets within AWS Secrets Manager, as this stack is looking for them:
+You need to manually create secrets within [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/home?/listSecrets/), as this stack is looking for them:

 - `github-token` – Create a developer token with permissions for creating hooks.

-- `sns-cost-allocation-account-ids` – Create key/value pairs to let the stack know, where to create the `pipeline`, where to deploy the resources for `development` and if this suceeds for `production`.
-- `sns-cost-allocation/github-repo` – Provide the `owner` and the `repository` name of the GitHub repository where the code for the infrastructure and application is hosted.
+You need to manually create parameters within [AWS Systems Manager Parameter Store](https://console.aws.amazon.com/systems-manager/parameters/), as this stack is looking for them:

+- `/sns-cost-allocation/github-repo` – Create a developer token with permissions for creating hooks.
+- `/sns-cost-allocation/environments/pipeline/account` – The AWS Account ID for the pipeline.
+- `/sns-cost-allocation/environments/development/account` – The AWS Account ID where the pipeline should create the resources in the development account.
+- `/sns-cost-allocation/environments/production/account` – The AWS Account ID where the pipeline should create the resources in the production account.
+- `/sns-cost-allocation/environments/pipeline/region` – The AWS Region for the pipeline.
+- `/sns-cost-allocation/environments/development/region` – The AWS Region where the pipeline should create the resources in the development account.
+- `/sns-cost-allocation/environments/production/region` – The AWS Region where the pipeline should create the resources in the production account.

 Before CDK can deploy resources in those accounts, you need to run the following statements in your above mentioned environments: